BBieganowski/pymicrostructure/docs/_build/html/_sources/user_guide.md.txt

 # User Guide

-This section is a more detailed guide on how to use the MicrostructPy package.
+This section is a more detailed guide on how to use the PyMicrostructure package.
 It will cover how the package is structed, how to use the different modules, and how to run simulations.

 ## Basic Concepts

-MicrostructPy is designed with a modular, object-oriented architecture that allows for flexible and extensible market simulations.
+PyMicrostructure is designed with a modular, object-oriented architecture that allows for flexible and extensible market simulations.
 The core components of the package - Markets, Traders, and Strategies - interact in a well-defined manner to create a dynamic market environment.

 ### Markets
-Markets are the central hubs of activity in MicrostructPy.
+Markets are the central hubs of activity in PyMicrostructure.
 The primary market class is `ContinuousDoubleAuction`, which inherits from a base `Market` class.

 Key characteristics:
 - Maintains order books (bid and ask)